This set of Embedded Systems Multiple Choice Questions & Answers (MCQs) focuses on “UART”.

 d) internal timer

-Explanation: The baud rate is supplied by the counter or an external timer called baud rate generator which generate a clock signal.
+Explanation: The baud rate is supplied by the counter or an external timer called baud rate generator which generates a clock signal.

 6. Which is the most commonly used UART?